jmakeig/mlstyle/README.md

 ## Installation

 `mlstyle` is implemented in [Python](https://www.python.org).
-It was developed for Python3, but probably works with recent versions of Python 2 as well.
+It was developed for Python3, but works with recent versions of Python 2 as well.

 ```shell
 pip install marklogicstyle